-The Intaker is designed to help organizations structure intake conversations, organize submitted information, and support staff-led routing and escalation workflows.
-Built for a human-in-the-loop environment, it is intended to improve operational consistency while keeping licensed professionals in control of care decisions.
+The Intaker is designed to help organizations streamline initial patient onboarding, collect demographic details, and organize submitted insurance documents for staff review.
+Built as an administrative co-pilot in a human-in-the-loop environment, it improves operational consistency while keeping clinical teams in control of care pathways.

 The Intaker is being developed for responsible phased implementation in human-supervised care environments.